 How to make a claim

-You may wish to engage a lawyer to help you make a claim against the Fidelity Fund, however this is not compulsory.
+You may choose to hire a lawyer to help you make your claim for compensation.

 When to make a claim

-In the event that you do not make a claim within the six month claim period, the Board may extend the timeframe to allow you to make your claim.
-If you are making your claim late, you will need to provide a detailed explanation of why it is late.
-The Board can investigate a claim if satisfied with the reasons provided as to why the claim is late.
+If you do not make a claim within that six month claim period, we may extend the timeframe to allow you to make your claim.
+You would need to give us full details of why it is late.
+We can investigate a late claim if we are satisfied with your reasons.

-If the Board does not accept a late claim, you are entitled to apply to the Supreme Court of Victoria to have the statutory timeframe extended.
+If we do not accept your late claim, you are entitled to apply to the Supreme Court of Victoria to have the statutory timeframe extended.